Trailhead Location: In Babine Mountains Provincial Park, near the town of Smithers,

 3. A parking lot for three nearby trails.
 Coordinates:

 Silver King Basin Trailhead Parking Lot

-4. Here is the map of Babine Mountains Provincial Park, posted by the
+4. Here is a map of Babine Mountains Provincial Park, posted by the

 parking lot.
 We have indicated as follows: blue arrow - parking lot, red

-and McCabe trail is below), green arrow - end of the trail and Joe
+and McCabe Trail is below), green arrow - end of Silver King Basin Trail and Joe

 the next trip report).

 Babine Mountains Provincial Park Map

 5. Here is the trailhead for Silver King Basin, McCabe, and

 Silver King Basin, McCabe and Fletcher-Gardiner Trailhead